BHUTAN TRAVEL GUIDE

 In the land of Drukyul, all the series of traditional skills and crafts is basically defined as zorigchusum.
 (ZO stands for the ability to make, rig means the science or craft, and chusum is thirteen).

-- Dezo-Paper Art: The traditional Bhutanese paper commonly called as deysho are made mainly from a plant called Daphne and gum from a root of creeper.
+- Dezo-Paper Art: The traditional Bhutanese paper commonly called as deysho are made mainly from a plant called Daphne and gum from a root of a creeper.

-- Garzo-Blacksmithing: This art stresses on the manufacture of iron goods like swords, farm tools, knives and other utensils.
+- Garzo-Blacksmithing: This art stresses the manufacture of iron goods like swords, farm tools, knives and other utensils.

 - Jinzo-Sculpture: The basic function of this piece of art is to make objects used at the time of performing rituals and religious statues, pottery and is also essential in the construction of buildings using mortar, plaster and rammed earth.

-- Lugzo- Casting: Lungzo functions with the production of bronze statues, ritual instruments and bells, in addition to household items using sand casting and jewelry.
+- Lugzo- Casting: Lungzo functions with the production of bronze statues, ritual instruments, and bells, in addition to household items using sand casting and jewelry.

 - Parzo-Carving: The carving is depicted on stone, wood or slate which is used for making items such as printing blocks for religious texts, masks, furniture, altars, and the slate images containing many shrines and altars.

 - Shagzo-Woodturning: This technique of arts applied in making diverse of bowls, plates, cups and other containers.
 An example can be dapa and za-phob.

 - Shingzo-Woodwork: The vital application of this form of art is in the construction of dzongs, temples, houses and some other household goods.